Kotlin/KEEP/proposals/inline-properties.md

 ## Summary

-Support `inline` modifier for accessors of properties that don't have a backing field.
+Support `inline` modifier for properties that don't have a backing field and accessors of such properties.

 ## Description